infinum/dox/README.md

 ## Usage

 ### Require it
- Require Dox in the spec_helper or rails_helper:
+ Require Dox in the rails_helper:

  ``` ruby
  require 'dox'